Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \subsection{Method 3 - Random \& Farthest Samples}

-Selecting multiple random negative examples proved to be a better overall strategy than picking a single, farthest example.
-However, the \textit{Least Likely Class} method requires that the "least likely" class (in this case, the farthest example) is to be picked for best performance.
-We, therefore, propose a union of the previous two algorithms in an attempt to mitigate the drawbacks of each, namely the relatively poor performance of the first and the potential unpredictability of the second (when $5$ random negative examples are chosen, the probability that they all belong to the same person as the anchor is as low as $10^{-9}$ using our development dataset, but said targets are nonetheless not guaranteed to be much dissimilar from the anchor).
+When $5$ random negative examples are chosen, the probability that they all belong to the same person as the anchor is as low as $10^{-9}$ using our validation dataset, but they are nonetheless not guaranteed to be much dissimilar from the anchor.
+To mitigate the drawbacks of the previous methods we propose a union of the two: selecting $k$ random negative examples and adding to them the most dissimilar one.

-\textbf{Algorithm}\\ The algorithm that implements this algorithm is almost the same as the previous one.
-The only difference is that an additional sixth triplet is used, and this uses the farthest sample from the dataset as a negative example.
-This triplet is processed first, then the ones containing random examples are processed similarly.
+\textbf{Algorithm}\\ The algorithm is almost identical to the previous ones, the only difference being that an additional, sixth triplet is used, containing the farthest sample.
+This triplet is processed first, then the ones containing random examples follow suit.
+The main intuition behind this combined strategy is to first cloak a face with maximum efficacy, and then add additional random (but still targeted) noise to reduce the chances of clustering accurately, as depicted in Fig. \ref{img:FailedClustering}.

-The core idea behind this combined strategy is to introduce a small amount of noise to the images being cloaked so that the embeddings of a single person's images do not risk being pulled around the same target, as in Fig. \ref{img:FailedClustering}.
-This strategy should, therefore, hinder clustering the data points and further decrease the true positive verification rate.

-\textbf{Performance}\\ The time required to process each image is, on average equal to that of the previous algorithm, which was using $5$ instead of $6$ triplets.
-The DSSIM scores also remain equal to those of the previous strategy, sitting at $0.0157$ on average.
-The combined usage of the farthest sample and some random ones, therefore, comes at the cost of having both a higher computational toll and a heavier visual impact on the images (while still being only a fraction of the visually noticeable threshold).
+\textbf{Performance}\\ The time required to process each image is on average similar to that of the previous algorithm, which was using $5$ instead of $6$ triplets.
+The DSSIM scores also remain similar, sitting at $0.016$ on average.

-\textbf{Efficacy}\\ Surprisingly, this strategy yields worse changes in the \textit{True Positive} rate for the verification task.
-If looking at the farthest example alone made the rate of correctly identified matches drop to $0.40$, and using $5$, random examples had an average rate of $0.29$, using both gives $0.44$.
-Specifically, the \textit{True Positive} rate ranges from $0.37$ and $0.52$: the best performing values for the margin in this strategy give results no better than those of the worst-performing values using random targets only.

-The \textit{False Positive} rate ranges from $0.08$ and $0.095$, with average at $0.085$.
+\textbf{Efficacy}\\ Surprisingly, this strategy yields worse changes in the \textit{True Positive} rate than any previous algorithm, with values from $0.37$ and $0.52$: the best efficacy for this strategy is no better than the worst efficacy of any previous one.
+The \textit{False Positive} rate ranges from $0.08$ and $0.095$, with an average of $0.085$.
 This is not significantly better than any previous strategy.
-Considering both the performance and the efficacy outcomes of this algorithm, this can be considered the worst of the ones considered so far.
+Considering both the performance and the efficacy, this algorithm is the worst of so far.